Croatia Traveller logo

 Brac is one of the easiest islands to get to from Split which is why many Croatians from Zagreb or Split buy second residences in Brac.
 You can even do it as a day trip from Split.

-By air
+By Plane

 By car ferry

 There are at least a dozen Jadrolinija car ferries a day from Split to Supetar (50 minutes) in summer, less at other times of year.
 See the Split-Supetar ferry timetable.
-There are also regular daily ferries from Makarska to Sumartin.
-See the ferry schedule.

 By passenger ferry